rodrygo03/Single-Cycle-Processor/README.md

 # Verilog Implementation of Simplified ARM LEGv8 Single Cycle Processor

 ## About
 This project implements a simplified ARM LEGv8 single cycle processor using Verilog.
-The design is based on the hardware schematic provided in `Processor-datapath.pdf` and the ARM Quick Reference Guide.
+The design is based on the hardware schematic provided in `Processor-datapath.pdf` and the `ARM-v8-Quick-Reference-Guide.pdf`.
 The processor supports a subset of ARM LEGv8 instructions, and the design has been verified using `SingleCycleProcTest.v` test bench.
 Run the bash file `compile.sh` to compile and simulate using Icarus Verilog

 ## Features
 - **Supported Instructions:**